vladbalmos/mitzasql/README.md

 To run the tests during feature development run:

-    docker-compose up # necessary if the server is not installed on host tox # runs tests using Python3.6
+    docker-compose up # necessary if the MySQL server is not installed on host tox # runs tests using Python3.6

 To generate code coverage: